 Pneumatic actuators use air power to rotate blades, but there are a few things to consider when using one.
 Learn more about pneumatic actuation in this Condenser article.

 Adjustable blades need an actuator to drive their rotation.
 Otherwise, they won’t move.
 There are three distinct kinds of actuators for this task: manual actuators, electric actuators, and pneumatic actuators.
 Each type uses a different method of driving blade rotation, but the result is the same.
 For this Condenser, let’s examine the air-powered pneumatic actuators.

 The term “pneumatic” refers to something that is “moved or worked by air pressure”.
 Pneumatic actuators use an internal piston that is driven by pressurized air.
-When installed, the piston will be connected to the axle of the driving blade.
+When installed, the piston will be connected to the axle of the driving blade via a clevis.
 Central air compressor feeds air to the actuator through specialized tubing.

 When a damper needs to open, the central air compressor will direct air to the actuator through the tubes.
-The air will pass from the tubes into a chamber inside the actuator.
-As this chamber fills, the air pressure will push down the piston and begin rotating the blade axle to the open position.
+The air will move through the tubes and into a chamber inside the actuator.
+As this chamber fills, the air pressure will push down the piston, which drives the clevis attached to the axle.
+The actuator begins rotating the blade axle to the open position as it fills.
 To close the damper, the actuator will release the air inside the chamber, which causes the piston to contract back to its original position.
 As the piston moves, the attached axles will rotate back to the closed position.
 Every pneumatic actuator will have a pressure range expressed in pounds per square inch (PSI), which refers to the amount of air pressure that the actuator can hold.